Rockport Film Festival

 Project Overview

-As a class project for my Visual Design for Digital Media course (ARTC-2376), I had the opportunity to create a branding and marketing ad campaign for a small-town film festival.
+I had the opportunity to create a branding and marketing ad campaign for a small-town film festival.
 I grew up in Rockport, Texas; so I thought it would be cool to incorporate that city (town, really) into this project.

 This project involved the creation of a brand identity and a "microsite" for the Rockport Film Festival.
 My goal was to create an identity that felt both artistically relevant and inviting, reflecting a connection to independent cinema and the natural beauty of the Rockport landscape, while also designing a modern, user-friendly website concept to serve as its digital hub.